fshost/api-chain/readme.md

 ---
 When performing many asynchronous operations in javascript, nested callbacks can become difficult to read and maintain.
 Api-chain is a very light and easy to use interface for creating a fluent synchronous style API for control flow of asynchronous javascript.
 It is packaged as a commonJS module through NPM but not only works with Node.js, but has been tested and works with PhantomJS as well.

+Methods can pass values down the chain by invoking next with them, e.g. next(null, value).
+Node.js callback style methods will be wrapped automatically so as to pass the results down the chain.

 ### installation
     npm install api-chain